geoserver/geoserver/doc/en/user/source/community/remote-wps/install_python.rst

   # as administrator

-  #.1 Download the Python 2.7.9 installation package from the browser, chosing the best suitable distribution accordingly to the OS
+  #.1 Download the Python 2.7.9 installation package from the browser, choosing the best suitable distribution accordingly to the OS

     https://www.python.org/downloads/release/python-279/